ricardijj1/Podcast_Prediction/README.md

 From this process, I learned that default models can already provide strong baselines, and that tuning doesn’t always guarantee better performance.

-I chose to run and save predictions on the test using the default versions of both XGBoost and Random Forest models.
-After comparing them to their tuned counterparts, I found that the default XGBoost model performed the best overall.
+I chose to run and save predictions on the test set using the default versions of both XGBoost and Random Forest models, instead of the RandomizedSearch trained versions.
+After comparing results, I found that the default XGBoost model performed the best overall, achieving lower error and a higher R² score on the validation set.